vijayanajay/st_final/docs/arch_review.md

 - Tests for feature generation have been refactored to use static, pre-calculated expected values rather than dynamic recalculation, ensuring independent verification of function correctness.
 - Tests for feature generation have been further refactored to directly target the primary API functions (add_*) instead of legacy aliases (calculate_*).
 - The design documentation for the `generate_features` function in `feature_generator.py` has been updated to match the implemented behavior.
 The function uses a `feature_config` dictionary approach rather than the originally designed `strategy_params` approach, providing better separation of concerns and more flexibility in feature generation.
+- The discrepancy between design.md and the actual implementation of feature_generator.py has been addressed through a design_errata.md file and a prominent note in design.md, pointing users to accurate documentation while preserving the original design document.
 - The data loading interface has been consolidated by enhancing the `fetch_data` function with the additional capabilities from the `fetch` function (column selection and cache control).
 The `fetch` function is now a backward-compatibility wrapper around `fetch_data`.
 All relevant documentation has been updated to reflect this change.
 - Test imports in `test_backtester.py` have been standardized to use proper Python module imports rather than dynamic imports, improving code clarity and maintainability.
 - Test assertions in `test_backtester.py` have been made more precise, ensuring they match the exact expected behavior of the backtesting logic.
 In particular, portfolio composition tracking assertions now verify exact values (0% cash/100% equity when in position) rather than using less precise comparisons.